One Hot Minute: Recording and production

 Kiedis knew that the band's sound would inevitably change when Navarro joined.
 In June 1994, the band entered The Sound Factory, a recording studio in Los Angeles, to begin recording its next album.
 The band completed a few basic tracks before Kiedis began having difficulty singing.
 He'd been through a dental procedure in which an addictive sedative, Valium, was used.
 The medication triggered a relapse, and he once again became dependent on drugs.
 Kiedis had slipped from five years of sobriety and began reusing narcotics he'd sworn never to use again.
 The band took a short break from recording to perform at Woodstock '94, the first show Navarro played with the Peppers.

 After resuming production, Navarro questioned the methods of the Peppers' recording procedures.
 He wondered why such a considerable amount of jamming was involved with the album's conception.
 Various qualms followed, and the process soon became uncomfortable for the band.
 Months went by, and only small amounts of material were written.
 Kiedis made a trip to Grand Rapids, Michigan, in December for Christmas, where his family realized he'd resumed an active addiction once again.
 He returned to Hollywood in late January 1995, when he finally finished recording his vocals.
 The rest of the recording was completed within the next month.

 John Lurie played harmonica on the title track.
-Kiedis was a fan of Lurie's group The Lounge Lizards.
+Kiedis was a fan of Lurie's group the Lounge Lizards.
 Lurie became a friend of the band and sat in with them occasionally over the years, mainly as a saxophonist.

 Writing and composition

 Considering Kiedis had resumed heavy drug use and Frusciante was no longer present for collaboration, songs were written at a far slower rate.
 Working with Frusciante had been something Kiedis took for granted: "John Frusciante had been a true anomaly when it came to song writing.
 He made it even easier than Hillel Slovak to create music, even though I'd known Hillel for years.
 I just figured that was how all guitar players were, that you showed them your lyrics and sang a little bit and the next thing you knew you had a song.
 That didn't happen right off the bat with Dave."
 Drummer Chad Smith suggested it was writer's block that was holding Kiedis back from coming up with lyrics, however Kiedis strongly denied this.
-With the writing process taking too much time and Kiedis returning to his drug habit, for the first time on any of the band's albums, Flea, besides contributing music as usual, wrote some of the lyrics, including "Transcending," his tribute to River Phoenix along with the intro and outro to "Deep Kick," a song that told the story of his and Kiedis's youth.
-Also, Flea sang lead vocals (to "Pea") for the first time on any album.
+With the writing process taking too much time and Kiedis returning to his drug habit, for the first time on any of the band's albums, Flea, besides contributing music as usual, wrote some of the lyrics, including "Transcending", his tribute to River Phoenix along with the intro and outro to "Deep Kick", a song that told the story of his and Kiedis's youth.
+Also, Flea sang lead vocals (to "Pea") for the first time on any album, as well as singing the outro to "Deep Kick" and the chorus of the outtake "Stretch".